Like a Prayer (album): Legacy

 "The critical and commercial reception of Like a Prayer made it clear that Madonna was now working on a different level than back when she was merely a pop superstar.
 She now had the 'serious' critics on her side, and the crossover potential not only to sell millions but to create some lasting cultural impact".

 — —Author Daryl Easlea on Like a Prayer.

 According to Entertainment Weeklys Nicholas Fonseca, Like a Prayer marked an "official turning point" in Madonna's career, as it earned her "a long-awaited, substantive dose of critical acclaim".
-Similarly, the BBC's Mark Savage noted that it was the moment when critics first begin to consider Madonna "an artist, rather than a mere pop singer", and VH1's Christopher Rosa said the album helped the singer evolve from "bubbly pop act to a serious artist", earning universal acclaim for arguably the first time in her career.
+Similarly, the BBC's Mark Savage noted that it was the moment when critics first began to consider Madonna "an artist, rather than a mere pop singer", and VH1's Christopher Rosa said the album helped the singer evolve from "bubbly pop act to a serious artist", earning universal acclaim for arguably the first time in her career.
 According to author Julia Holt, Like a Prayer "made [Madonna's] critics eat their words".
 Kenneth G. Bielen, in The Lyrics of Civility: Biblical Images and Popular Music Lyrics in American Culture, wrote: "Five years earlier, [Madonna] was a dance-pop 'Boy-Toy'.
 With Like a Prayer, she proved she was an artist who could think with more than her body".
 For Annie Zaleski, it is the singer's "first truly substantial" album that separated her "chirpy club-kid days" from the "mature sounds and themes" she would go on to explore in the 1990s.
 She concluded that, "the album's themes of religious and sexual oppression still feel all too relevant.
 Madonna dictated pop's future direction while also being firmly in control of her own fortunes".
 In the same vein, Thomas Harrison documented that Madonna "pushed boundaries" by addressing "uncomfortable song topics" in Like a Prayer.